Tell everyone you know

 The Girl Declaration is a call to action to put girls at the heart of the post-2015 development agenda.
 Let's make this the moment the world listens to girls.

-Add your name to the Girl Declaration
+Support the Girl Declaration today.

 We want to see a better future for girls.
 If you’re with us, sign and share the Girl Declaration today.
 Stopping poverty before it starts.

 This is the moment for girls to be heard